fjodoin/coen446/README.md

 _All incoming and outgoing messages through the broker is being logged into broker.log_

 ## ___REBOOT WARNING___
 When rebooting the project, you must follow the sequence below in order to avoid socket threading issues.
-(Known behaviour with serversocket module used in the broker.py module: https://stackoverflow.com/questions/6380057/python-binding-socket-address-already-in-use)
+(Known behaviour with serversocket module used in the broker.py module: https://stackoverflow.com/questions/6380057/python-binding-socket-address-already-in-use).
-1. Close all IoT device GUI windows
+1. Close __all__ IoT device GUI windows
 2. Terminate the Broker.py program by initiating a keyboard-interrupt (ctrl+c) in Terminal 1
 (_The command line should be returned immediately_)

 If you attempt to reboot and the terminal announces that sockets are already in use, double check that all IoT device windows are closed, wait 60 seconds and start from __Step 2__ in the __HOW TO LAUNCH PROJECT__ section above.

+## Assumptions
+- Management App
+    - Usernames must be unique.
+    - If users want to delete their information from the database, they need to highlight the username first and then click the delete button.
+- Smart Lock
+    - Only users who are already in the Management Application are considered valid inputs.
+If a guest enters their name into the smart lock username field and “enters”, the smart lock will greet the guest, but will not adjust the temperature.
+- Thermometer
+    - The timestamp when a user enters is taken when the DOOR_STATUS topic is received by the thermometer.
+This decision was made in order to relieve complexity from the smart lock device and reduce the size of messages being published.
+This will ultimately reduce the traffic on the network.
+    - Duplicate usernames are not verified; it is assumed that all tenants have a unique username.
+- MODULE / ECOSYSTEM  REBOOTING
+    - If the user would like to restart the ecosystem, it is required to shutdown and restart ALL modules (broker.py, thermometer_app.py, smart_lock_app.py, management_app.py).
+This is due to the MyTCPHandler having issues with reassigning ports; StackOverflow(https://stackoverflow.com/questions/51562067/connectionabortederror-winerror-10053-an-established-connection-was-aborted-b)